Pompeo says China's policies on Muslims amount to 'genocide' - WTMJ

 China has imprisoned more than 1 million people, including Uighurs and other mostly Muslim ethnic groups, in a vast network of concentration camps, according to U.S. officials and human rights groups.
 People have been subjected to torture, sterilization and political indoctrination in addition to forced labor as part of an assimilation campaign in a region whose inhabitants are ethnically and culturally distinct from the Han Chinese majority.

-China has denied all the charges, but Uighur forced labor has been linked by reporting from The Associated Press to various products imported to the U.S., including clothing and electronic goods such as cameras and computer monitors.
+China has denied all the charges.
 China says its policies in Xinjiang aim only to promote economic and social development in the region and stamp out radicalism.
 It also rejects criticism of what it considers its internal affairs.

+The genocide designation is a rare step for the U.S. government, which did not apply it to the 1994 mass killings in Rwanda until much later.

 Ben Fox contributed.